John Hollinger

 John Hollinger (born May 17, 1971) is the former Vice President of Basketball Operations for the Memphis Grizzlies of the National Basketball Association (NBA) and current Senior NBA columnist at The Athletic.
 Prior to December 2012, he was an analyst and writer for ESPN, primarily covering the NBA.
 Hollinger grew up in Mahwah, New Jersey, and is a 1993 graduate of the University of Virginia.

-Hollinger developed the website Alleyoop in 1996, initially as a hobby and sounding board for his musings on the game.
-Touting the site as "The Basketball Page for Thinking Fans," Hollinger followed in the footsteps of noted analysts Dean Oliver and Bob Bellotti in a quest for the ultimate basketball statistic.
+Hollinger developed the website Alleyoop in 1996, initially as a hobby and sounding board.
+Touting the site as "The Basketball Page for Thinking Fans", Hollinger followed in the footsteps of Dean Oliver and Bob Bellotti to attempt to develop the ultimate basketball statistic.
 During Alleyoop's early years, Hollinger experimented with offensive and defensive ratings (points created and allowed per 100 possessions) in much the same way as Oliver, as a means of quantifying a player's overall contribution to his team.
-While the methods were hardly groundbreaking, Hollinger's writing style and incisive commentary caught the eye of such industry luminaries as Web Magazine, and The Wall Street Journal.
+Hollinger's writing style and incisive commentary caught the eye of such industry luminaries as the magazine Web and The Wall Street Journal.

-Hollinger spent the next three years as the sports editor at OregonLive.com, developing an intimate understanding of the inner workings of the NBA, both as a game and a business.
+Hollinger spent the next three years as the sports editor at OregonLive.com,.
 It was during his OregonLive years that Hollinger developed his Player Efficiency Rating (PER), a figure that attempts to combine all of a player's contributions into one number.
 After his stint in Portland, Hollinger was hired as the basketball editor at SI.com, Sports Illustrateds online sister site.
 In 2002, Hollinger released the first Pro Basketball Prospectus which was his first work published in print.

 Hollinger has authored three more Prospectuses, now called Pro Basketball Forecasts.
 He left Sports Illustrated to write for ESPN.com in the summer of 2005, and his weekly columns were available through their "insider" subscription service.
 Additionally, Hollinger wrote for the New York Suns sports section.

-Hollinger has appeared every year on the basketball analytics panel at the annual MIT Sloan Sports Analytics Conference.
+Hollinger has appeared every year on the basketball analytics panel, at the annual MIT Sloan Sports Analytics Conference.

 Hollinger game score

 As an extension of the Player Efficiency Rating, Hollinger also developed a simpler formula that quantifies how impressive a player's individual performance is in a given game.
-The Hollinger Game Score formula is:
+The Hollinger game score formula is: